microsoftarchive/iot-journey/docs/04-event-ingestion.md

 Here are some specific requirements for our scenario:

 - As an initial target, the system must handle up to 100,000 devices, each device sending 1 reading every minute.
 That's approximately 1,667 events per second.
-This is a minimum load &mdash; the system should be scalable beyond this target.
+This is a minimum load &mdash; the system should be scalable beyond this target, as this assumes absolutely even distribution.
+In the case that the firmware is designed that the publication of a particular event is tied to a periodic time cycle, all devices could end up publishing simultaneously).
 - The event data stream must be protected.
-This means not only securing the content of the events, but also masking the *absence* of events.
-For example, if the motion detectors in a house are not streaming any events, an attacker can conclude that nobody is home.
+This means not only securing the content of the events, but also masking the *absence* of events (depending on the sensitivity of the data stream and its contents).
+For example, in a home security scenario, if the motion detectors in a house are not streaming any events, an attacker with access to the data stream can conclude that nobody is home even if the data stream itself is encrypted.
 - Several processing components will sit downstream from event ingestion.
 (See [Long-term storage] and [Ad hoc exploration].)
-The system must be designed so these components will not introduce delays in the rest of the system.
+The system must be designed so these components will not introduce backpressure and delays in the rest of the system.
--  Related to the previous point, a failure in one of the downstream processing components should not cause event ingestion to fail.
+-  Related to the previous point, a failure in one of the downstream processing components should not cause event ingestion to fail (or cause failures in other processing components).

 ## Exploring solutions

 Event **ingestion** and event **processing** are somewhat related.
 How the system ingests the events may limit the options for processing.
-We investigated the following options.
+We investigated the following options, not all of which are practical for production, scaled deployments.

 - HTTP service
 - Azure Service Bus topics + message subscriber